greenpau/gobgp_exporter/README.md

         The minimum interval (in seconds) between collections from a GoBGP server. (default 15) -gobgp.timeout int
-        Timeout on gRPC requests to a GoBGP server. (default 2) -log.level string
+        Timeout on gRPC requests to a GoBGP server. (default 2) -gobgp.tls
+        Whether to enable TLS for gRPC API access.
+  -gobgp.tls-ca string
+        Optional path to PEM file with CA certificates to be trusted for gRPC API access.
+  -gobgp.tls-server-name string
+        Optional hostname to verify API server as.
+  -log.level string
         logging severity level (default "info") -metrics